intermine/internships/guidance/students-applying.md

 We use a range of languages in our projects, but most commonly you'll see Java, Python, SQL, Clojure/ClojureScript, and JavaScript.
 Each instance of InterMine has its own set of web services, and there are client libraries in [six different languages](http://intermine.readthedocs.io/en/latest/web-services/).

-Browse through our GitHub repos to see more of our projects: https://github.com/intermine
+Browse through our GitHub repos to see more of our projects: [https://github.com/intermine]

 ## Getting started

-If you're interested in applying for [one of our projects](../../project-ideas/2018), drop an email to the people named in the project description to introduce yourself, and explain which of the project(s) you're interested in and how you think you can contribute.
+- Take the [FlyMine](https://flymine.readthedocs.io/en/latest/) tutorial or watch some helpful [videos](http://intermine.org/tutorials/).
+InterMine has lots of mines (see the [registry](http://registry.intermine.org/)), FlyMine is an InterMine instance loaded with fruit fly data.
+This is how people access data in an InterMine using the web browser.
+- Take the [Python](https://github.com/intermine/intermine-ws-python-docs/) or [Perl](https://metacpan.org/pod/distribution/Webservice-InterMine/lib/Webservice/InterMine/Cookbook.pod) InterMine tutorials.
+InterMine has [client libraries](https://intermine.readthedocs.io/en/latest/web-services/) in Python, Perl, JavaScript, R and Java.
+This is how people access data in an InterMine using the command line.

+Now you have a pretty good idea of how people use InterMine to search genomic data!

 ### Custom projects